kwiss/test/fullstack_1/backend/level_1/README.md

 This feature aims to help these users planify well those tasks, and track their progression in order to accomplish them smoothly and on time.

-Example of a real life objective :
+Example of a real life objective:
 ```
 {
   id: 17548,